PewDiePie: Public image and influence

-As a YouTube personality
+Media analysis as a YouTube personality

-After becoming the most-subscribed

-In September 2014, Rob Walker of Yahoo! called Kjellberg's popularity "insane", writing that it "strikes me as considerably more curious – I mean, you know who Rihanna is, but would you recognize this kid if he was standing in line behind you at the bank?"
-Walker, among other reporters, has questioned and analysed reasons for his popularity.
-Walker commented on Kjellberg's interaction with his audience, writing, "While he can be raucous and crude, it always comes across as genuine.
-He constantly addresses his audience as a bunch of peer-like friends, as opposed to distant, genuflecting fans.
-He's certainly more than willing to make fun of himself in the process."
+In September 2014, Walker called Kjellberg's popularity "insane", writing that it "strikes me as considerably more curious – I mean, you know who Rihanna is, but would you recognize this kid if he was standing in line behind you at the bank?"
+Walker, among other reporters, questioned and analysed reasons for his popularity.
+Nevertheless, Walker commented positively on Kjellberg's intelligence, stating the YouTuber is "clearly" smart based on when he speaks directly to his audience.
+Other writers have shared similar sentiments; Grossman described Kjellberg as "articulate", while The Verge's Ben Popper has noted Kjellberg as being "self conscious".
 In 2015, Ross Miller of The Verge wrote, "Love it or hate it, his success – like so many other YouTube personalities – isn't just in playing games but actually connecting and talking directly to an audience.
 No agent, press release, or any other intermediary.
 He just hit record."
-Writing about and analyzing Kjellberg's career, Kevin Roose of The New York Times wrote that during the period in which Kjellberg had the most-subscribed channel but prior to his alleged antisemitism controversy, "[Kjellberg] was not just the YouTuber with the biggest channel.
+Profiling Kjellberg and analyzing the YouTuber's career through 2019, Kevin Roose of The New York Times wrote that during the period in which Kjellberg had the most-subscribed channel but still prior to his alleged antisemitism controversy, he "was not just the YouTuber with the biggest channel.
 To many Inner YouTubers, he represented the values of the platform — lo-fi, authentic, defiantly weird."